Posts by Kirsten

 Click here to review the staff report from EGLE>

-Watersmeet Seeking Alternate Members for ZBA and BOR
+Watersmeet Seeking Alternate Member for BOR

 The Board of Review Alternate serves as a substitute member when regular Board of Review members are unavailable.
 The Board of Review meets to hear property tax assessment appeals and ensure assessments are fair and equitable.
 The Alternate must be available to serve during scheduled Board of Review sessions as needed.